XingyiGuo/APA-WAS/README.md

 ## Step 10: Run APA-WAS

-Deatailed see R scripts have been listed in the directory - "Scrict/"
+Deatailed see R scripts for each step have been listed in the directory - "scricts/"